Citizens of any country of the world

 Application deadlines:

-• 30 April by 16:00 CEST – scholarship stays during the following academic year,
+• 30 April by 16:00 CET – scholarship stays during the following academic year,

 • 31 October by 16:00 CET – scholarship stays during the summer semester of the current academic year.